Enrolling your child in gymnastics classes is a big decision for any parent and it’s important to weigh up the pros and cons.

 Will gymnastics give my child body image issues?

 Doing gymnastics will make your child more comfortable in their skin as they grow in confidence and learn more about how their body works.
-Your child will surprise you as they tell you that they need to work on moving an area of their body to a certain position to achieve their next skill, thus showing new body awareness.
+Your child will surprise you as they tell you that they need to work on moving an area of their body to a certain position to achieve their next skill, thus showing new body awareness, as your child’s health improves.

 Will doing gymnastics stunt my child’s growth?